-The identification and management of these issues require industry expertise as well as a considerable amount of time to readjust processes.
+The identification and management of these issues require industry expertise as well as a considerable amount of time to read, interpret, and implement more efficient processes.
 This can be a challenging distraction from your core business operations.
 There are five key ways to overcome supply chain bottleneck issues:

 1. Identify Your Bottlenecks

 Every supply chain is unique.
 They can be differentiated in terms of product flow or operation type, and require varying adjustments to correct them if issues arise.
 Undefined bottlenecks are likely to lead to unnecessary hurdles that waste lead time, energy, and costs.
 Therefore, logistics and supply chain managers need to analyze their supply chain management and determine potential bottlenecks.

 Proactive supply chain professionals know that well-established third-party logistics providers have years of expertise in assisting businesses identifying any potential bottlenecks.
 Their industry experience enables them to proactively plan, prevent or navigate around the issues to ensure smooth supply chain operations are maintained.

 There are multiple methods to identify and deal with manufacturing bottlenecks.
 However, given each supply chain is different, the most strategic way to identify potential bottlenecks is to learn from your own past supply chain history and data.
 Your business data should be able to point to various bottlenecks, and maybe even a few attempted solutions too.